tatut/re-html-template/README.md

 ### Translating static text

-The `:translate` transform is special in that it takes code that is evaluated at compile time.
+The `:translate` option takes code that is evaluated at compile time.
  The specified code must yield a function that takes in a translation key (string) and returns the expansion to output.
 This makes it easy to integrate any existing translation function to HTML templates.

 The translation is run last and will recursively transform all generated code.
 It will replace all strings with handlebar references with translation expansions.

 Example:
-The element `[:div "Hello, {{user}}!"]`  and translation function `(fn [key] (list 'translate key))` will output `[:div "Hello, " (translate "user") "!"]`.
+The element `[:div "Hello, {{user}}!"]`  and translation function `(fn [key] (list 'translate key))` will output `[:div [:<> "Hello, " (translate "user") "!"]]`.